 The BBC2 programme, The Plot Against Harold Wilson, screened in 2006 on the 30th anniversary of Labour Prime Minister Harold Wilson's resignation in 1976, caused considerable interest.

-The events of this period, as they became clear, gave rise to a series of articles in The Militant, forerunner of The Socialist, warning the Labour and trade union activists about the threat posed by the state forces, supplying a Marxist analysis, and a strategy and tactics to deal with the state.
+The events of this period, as they became clear, gave rise to a series of articles in The Militant, forerunner of The Socialist, in 1980 and 1981, warning the labour and trade union activists about the threat posed by the state forces, supplying a Marxist analysis, and a strategy and tactics to deal with the state.

-The articles were brought together to form the pamphlet 'The state: A Warning to the Labour Movement'.
-The basic analysis presented in the articles in this collection remains invaluable to socialists.
+The articles were brought together to form the pamphlet 'The state: a warning to the labour movement'.
+The analysis presented in the articles in this collection remains invaluable to socialists.

 As a preface for the internet edition of this 1983 pamphlet we reprint a review of the BBC programme from The Socialist 6 -12 April 2006.